Delivering results driven sales performance improvement

 Latest blog posts

-For a start ‘Keep Calm and Carry On’ is probably the worst advice to give!
-We are in one of the most challenging times most salespeople will have ever faced.
-As such it not ‘business as usual’ and to try to address it in the same way as normal by just throwing in a...
+We are in one of the most challenging times that most salespeople will have ever faced.
+As such it is not ‘business as usual’ and to try to address it in the same way as before is a mistake.
+The sales landscape is changing and as this environment is different, and...